-Nutraceutical, dietary, or food supplement products, also known as “Health Supplements” have been in use since many years to maintain, enhance and improve the healthy function of human body.
-These may contains one or more, or a combination of vitamins, minerals, amino acids, fatty acids, enzymes, probiotics and other bioactive substances.
-Each country differs in their regulatory requirements for registration and marketing approval for such products.
-European Union (EU) classifies these products as Food Supplements and they are regulated as food.
+Nutraceuticals, dietary supplements, or food supplements, also known as “Health Supplements,” have been used for years to maintain, enhance, and improve the healthy function of the human body.
+They may contain a combination of vitamins, minerals, amino acids, fatty acids, enzymes, probiotics, and other bioactive substances.
+Each country differs in its regulatory requirements for registration and marketing approval for such products.
+The European Union (EU) classifies these products as Food Supplements and regulates them as food or novel food.

 The European Commission has established harmonized legislation that regulates the vitamins and minerals, and the substances used as their sources.
-Substance other than vitamins and minerals, which are intended to be used in food supplements and does not have a history of safe use in the EU before 1997, are classified as ‘Novel Food’.
+Substances, excluding vitamins and minerals, intended for use in food supplements and lacking a history of safe use in the EU before 1997, classify as ‘Novel Food.’

-In this blog, we will explore what Novel Food is and what the legislative requirements for obtaining marketing approval of such products are.
-The new regulations were introduced from 1st January 2018 for obtaining approval of Novel Food from the EU.
+In this blog, we will explore what Novel Food is and what the legislative requirements for obtaining marketing approval for such products are.
+On 1st January 2018, the EU introduced new regulations to obtain approval for Novel Food.

 What is Novel Food?